department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 Once your provider schedules a telehealth appointment, you’ll receive a link to VA Video Connect (or another approved video meeting tool).

-#### 17. Can I be tested for coronavirus COVID-19 at VA?

-**This depends on many factors, including your:**
-- Symptoms and their severity
-- Other existing illnesses or conditions
-- Possible exposure

-We're currently testing Veterans who meet the [CDC criteria for testing](https://www.cdc.gov/coronavirus/2019-nCoV/hcp/clinical-criteria.html).

-#### 18. What should I do if I have a community care appointment?

-Please contact your community care (non-VA) provider directly before going to your appointment.
-Some providers' hours or services may be affected by current CDC and local health department guidelines.

-##### If your community care provider cancels your appointment

-Work with the provider to reschedule.
-We're extending VA authorizations for community care referrals during this time.

-If you have concerns about rescheduling your appointment, [send a secure message](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/secure-messaging-spotlight) to your VA provider.

-#### 19. What is VA doing to deal with COVID-19?
+#### 13. What is VA doing to deal with COVID-19?

 We've activated our emergency management coordination cell (EMCC) and started clinical screenings at all VA facilities.<br>
 [Learn more about our public health response](https://www.publichealth.va.gov/n-coronavirus/)

-#### 20. How do I reschedule or cancel my upcoming VA appointment?
+#### 14. How do I reschedule or cancel my upcoming VA appointment?

 Sign in to your VA.gov account to [reschedule or cancel your appointment online](https://www.va.gov/health-care/schedule-view-va-appointments/).

 **Note:** Some clinics are asking patients to not reschedule or schedule new appointments for some types of routine care so they can protect both patients and staff.
 The situation is changing quickly.
 For the latest information, please check your local VA health facility’s website. <br>
 [Find a VA location](https://www.va.gov/find-locations/)

-#### 21. Can I get a referral to see a community care provider if I can't be seen at VA?
+#### 15. Can I get a referral to see a community care provider if I can't be seen at VA?

 This depends on your needs.
 We’re continuing to make community care referrals.
 But we’re prioritizing referrals for urgent or other medically necessary care.
 And some community care providers' hours or services may be affected by CDC and local health department guidelines.

 **Please remember:** You need VA approval for all community care appointments, except for emergency and urgent care needs.
 Getting a referral depends on eligibility, type of care, and other factors.
 At this time, community care eligibility requirements haven't changed. <br>
 [Learn about eligibility for community care](https://www.va.gov/COMMUNITYCARE/programs/veterans/index.asp)

-#### 22. What if I tried to call my clinic and I can't get through?
+#### 16. What if I tried to call my clinic and I can't get through?

 We apologize if you can't get through or are on hold for a long time.
 We’re currently receiving a very high number of calls, and we're working hard to handle the increase.